gravitational/teleport/rfd/0xxx-tls-routing-behind-lb.md

 API call throub connection upgrade by `tsh` may take double the time as before, since the latency between `tsh` and Teleport Proxy is usually more significant than the latency within the Teleport agents.

-Some ideas for improving performance includes implementing resuable upgraded connections and multiplexing concurrent TLS Routing requests.
+Some ideas for improving performance includes implementing reusable upgraded connections and multiplexing concurrent TLS Routing requests.
 This RFD should be updated once we have more detailed plans on performance improvements.

 ### Keepalive